Enterprise Professor Sandra Milligan

 Her research interests are focused on the assessment and measurement of 21st century skills, including application of novel technologies in delivering automated tests and reporting to teachers and students.

 03 9035 8718

-In his role as Research Fellow, Bruce works across a range of projects developing assessment materials and exploring challenges in assessment practice.
-His most recent work has focused on the assessment of general capabilities and the arts.
-Bruce’s main interest is in the exploration of differences in evaluation and judgement and he completed a PhD on aesthetic judgement in 2012.
-In his role as Publications Officer, Bruce is responsible for writing and editing research output, including academic volumes, book chapters, journal articles and web copy.
+Bruce works across a range of projects developing assessment materials and exploring challenges in assessment practice.
+His most recent work has focused on the assessment of general capabilities.
+Bruce has a strong interest in the exploration of differences in evaluation and judgement and he completed a PhD on aesthetic judgement in 2012.

 03 8344 6857